Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Provides procedures for when disaster strikes, to ensure the most effective response where prompt and decisive action is essential.

-• Helps to minimise harm to people, buildings and contents, inform business continuity planning and protect the reputation of the organisation.
+• Helps minimise harm to people, buildings, and contents, informs business continuity planning, and protects the organisation's reputation.

 • Supports an insurance claim.